As explained earlier, the purpose of the selector is to select elements to be affected by various CSS rules. Selectors always appear before a {

 I also want the paragraph that holds the Lorem Ipsum

-to that paragraph as well.
+text to be in italics for the same reason, so I add the foreignclass to that paragraph as well.
 Note that I'm not adding this class to the paragraph containing the Lorem Ipsum

 text because I want it in italics; I want the Lorem Ipsum

-text in italics because the text is not in English, which gives the foreign
+text in italics because the text is not in English, which gives the foreign class semantic meaning to go with its effect.

 And here is the result:

--based selectors are preceded by a period, identity-based selectors are preceded by a hash mark (#
+While class-based selectors are preceded by a period, identity-based selectors are preceded by a hash mark (#

 ).

-element with the identity Lorem_Ipsum_Example
+Around the div element with the identity Lorem_Ipsum_Example

 , I want to put a 1-pixel solid black border.
 Therefore, I add the following rule: